MartinsJackal/MartinsJackal/README.md

 ### Hi Mate, How are you?I hope you are fine!
 ### Welcome to my Github Profile, Enjoy It👋
-Hi, I'm João Victor and I'm a Dev in development haha, I'm currently in the 4th semester of a computer engineering degree, developing some projects to get some hands-on experience in programming and application development, I enjoy both front and back end areas and I'm evolving both to have a full stack formation, be updated on my progress by checking out my projects on the side that I update and implement whenever I learn a new technology.
+Hi, I'm João Victor, an aspiring AI Software Engineer currently in the 8th semester of my Computer Engineering degree.
+My focus lies in developing intelligent solutions that bridge the gap between technology and real-world challenges.
+I’m passionate about exploring machine learning, data analysis, and AI-driven applications, working on projects that enhance my skills in these areas.
+By continuously integrating the latest advancements in artificial intelligence, I aim to design innovative and impactful software.
+Follow my journey and check out my projects, which I regularly update with new technologies and techniques to stay at the forefront of AI development.
 #
 <div align="center">
   <a href="https://github.com/MartinsJackal">